 (a) Private nuisance proceedings as national law relating to the environment – article 9, paragraph 3

 The communicants submit that private nuisance cases in general, as a category, or “as a class”, fall within the scope of article 9, paragraph 3, of the Convention.
-On the contrary, the Party concerned argues that the essence of private nuisance proceedings is to protect private property (land), not the environment.
+On the contrary, the Party concerned argues that the essence of private nuisance proceedings is to protect private property rights, not the environment.
 According to the Party concerned, article 9, paragraph 3, does not therefore apply to private nuisance claims “as a class”.
 In this respect, the Party concerned adds that it is for its national law to define what should be considered as “national law relating to the environment”.

 As a preliminary matter, the Committee stresses, that the terms used in the Convention, as an international agreement, must be interpreted in the context of international law and the Convention itself, in the light of its object and purpose.
 To this end, what constitutes “national law relating to the environment” must be interpreted in accordance with the object and purpose of the Convention.